Inclement Weather & Incidents

 Conclusion

-Safety supervisors must proactively work with the weather department for thorough risk assessments and management.
+Safety supervisors must proactively work with the weather department to understand what is inclement weather and respond quickly to its threats.
 Although weather conditions are unpredictable, the least we can do is prepare for the workplace and be ‘weather-ready.’
 This means digging channels to route rainwater, storing harmful substances properly, stacking loose materials, etc.

-So organizations need error-free crisis management, whether it is hurricanes, heavy rains, extreme temperatures, or storms.
+A well-defined inclement weather risk assessment helps organizations handle hurricanes, rains, fog, or temperature extremes.
 Introducing an inclement weather policy and implementing safety software for automated action plans helps accelerate rescue plans and operations.

 Weather-related incidents can occur even with the best training and comprehensive measures.
-We cannot avoid them, but we can be prepared to reduce the intensity of the risks to enhance workers’ safety, health, and well-being.
+While we can’t always stop inclement weather, we can be prepared to reduce the intensity of the risks to enhance workers’ safety, health, and well-being.

 Frequently Asked Questions(FAQ)